gokuldevp/SOCIAL-MEDIA-REACT_APP/README.md

 * Step 4: Porps validation
 1. install the prop-types package `npm i prop-types`
 2. using the propTypes from prop-types package create a propery to validate the props type in home.js

+* Step 5: Adding Navbar
+1. Create a Navbar component in the Navbar.js
+2. use the navbar component in the App.js file